St. Augustine, Florida: Civil War

 On January 7, 1861, only three days before Florida would secede and join the Confederacy, a group of 125 Florida militia marched on Fort Marion.
 The fort was guarded by a single sergeant, who surrendered the fort after being provided with a receipt.
 Gen. Robert E. Lee, who was commander of coastal defenses at the time, ordered that the fort's cannons be removed and sent to more strategic locations, such as Fernandina and the mouth of the St. Johns River.

-The town raised a militia unit, known as the Florida Independent Blues or the Saint Augustine Blues.
+The town raised a Confederate militia unit, known as the Florida Independent Blues or the Saint Augustine Blues.
 They were soon joined by the Milton Guard, another militia unit.

 In an effort to help blockade runners avoid capture, the Confederate government ordered all lighthouses to be extinguished.
-In St. Augustine, the customhouse officer, Paul Arnau, organized the "Coastal Guard," a group who worked to disable the lighthouses along Florida's east coast.
+In St. Augustine, the customhouse officer, Paul Arnau, organized the "Coastal Guard", a group who worked to disable the lighthouses along Florida's east coast.
 They started by removing and hiding the lenses from the St. Augustine Light before moving south.
 After successfully dismantling the lighthouses at Cape Canaveral, Jupiter Inlet, and Key Biscayne, Arnau returned to St. Augustine.
 He would then serve as mayor from 1861 until early 1862, just before the Federals took over the city.

 The Confederate authorities remained in control of St. Augustine for fourteen months, although it was barely defended.
 The Union conducted a blockade of shipping.
 In 1862 Union troops gained control of St. Augustine and controlled it through the rest of the war.
 With the economy already suffering, many residents fled.